 Blueprint Labs is recruiting a Research Fellow based at MIT in Cambridge, MA.
 Blueprint uses data and economics to uncover the consequences of policy choices and improve society.
 Based in the Department of Economics at MIT, Blueprint Labs consists of over 18 academic affiliates who represent leading economic thinkers, ten full-time staff members, and six graduate researchers.
 Blueprint Labs works closely with leading academic, government, and nonprofit institutions across the country to generate pioneering research that informs policy and practice in education, health care, and the workforce.

 We are seeking a motivated, independent, and organized Research Fellow to support research on our workforce initiatives.
 The Research Fellow will work closely with Blueprint Labs Co-Director David Autor, MIT Institute Professor Daron Acemoglu, and collaborators at other universities to study the impacts of automation and labor market inequalities in the United States (see previous work).
 This position also offers the opportunity to work with other Blueprint Labs research staff, including a cohort of other fellows.
 Previous fellows have gone on to master’s and Ph.D. programs or careers in consulting, tech, government, Economics, K-12 education, and more.
 Curious to learn more?
-Check out “A Day in the Life at SEII” (note that our lab used to be called SEII!).
+Watch our video about “Working at Blueprint Labs.”

 Research Fellows receive a full-time, one-year appointment that is renewable annually (contingent on funding).
 An employment term of two years is strongly preferred.
 This position will begin as soon as possible, no later than June 15, 2023, in-person at Blueprint’s office in Cambridge, MA.
 The salary range is $53,000-$58,000.
 This position is not eligible for any visa sponsorship.